 Most Repeated Linear Programming Board Questions for Class 12

 The CBSE Linear Programming question has been a 5-mark graphical LPP every year since 2019.
-The wording rotates between manufacturing, diet, and transportation contexts, but the underlying mathematics is identical.
+The wording rotates between manufacturing, diet, and transportation contexts, but the maths is the same.

 | Year | Question Type | Marks |